Virginia Raggi: Mayor of Rome

 A ballot was proposed by the Italian Radicals following the petition signed by inhabitants of the city to assign via public tender the public transport service to private contractors in order to provide a more efficient service, but Raggi postponed it first to June 2018 from the initial date of 4 March that year, and then indefinitely in autumn 2018.
 Although many people in Rome were not happy with her handling of the ATAC bus situation in Rome and wanted change, only 16.3% voted in the 12 November 2018 ballot, failing to meet the minimum 33.3% needed for approval and leaving the bus service in public hands.
-From January 2019 tourist buses were banned from the centre of Rome.
+From January 2019, tourist buses were banned from the centre of Rome.

-The Casamonica crime clan, associated with racketeering, extortion and usury for decades, illegally built garishly decorated villas.
-Illegally built villas in the Quadraro district were demolished in 2018 during the mayoralty of Virginia Raggi.

-In March 2019 Raggi faced calls for her resignation after three of Rome's metro stations were closed due to concerns about malfunctioning escalators.
+In 2018, news media reported that the average wait time for waste collection had increased to 2–3 weeks, causing carrion crows, bugs, rats, seagulls and even wild boars to proliferate.
+The Casamonica clan, associated with racketeering, extortion and usury for decades, illegally built garishly decorated villas.
+Illegally built villas in the Quadraro district were demolished in 2018 during the mayoralty of Raggi.
+In March 2019, Raggi faced calls for her resignation after three of Rome's metro stations were closed due to concerns about malfunctioning escalators following an incident in October 2018.

-In 2018 news media reported that the average wait time for waste collection had increased to 2–3 weeks, causing carrion crows, bugs, rats, seagulls and even wild boars to proliferate.

 In a September 2017 opinion poll on the approval rating of local administrators, Raggi was rated 88th, with 44.4% approval.
 From the 2018 Quality of Life in Italy survey jointly conducted by Italia Oggi, a financial newspaper, and Roma Tre University it emerged that since the previous survey in 2017 the perceived quality of life in Rome under the administration of Raggi had dropped 18 places, from 67th to 85th, making Rome the biggest faller in that ranking.

-In June 2019 Raggi stated that 12 million euros would be spent on improving the city's parks and gardens.
+In June 2019, Raggi stated that 12 million euros would be spent on improving the city's parks and gardens.

 Controversy

 In 2017, Raggi proposed to collect the coins in the Trevi Fountain and use that money towards the funding of the city.
 After the backlash the Raggi administration faced she instead scrapped the idea and let the money continue going to charity.
 On 14 May 2024, Raggi was sent to trial on charges of slander in reference to some statements she made against the former CEO of AMA, the municipal waste company in Rome, Lorenzo Bagnacani.
 The trial will start on 11 September 2024.